backstage/backstage/plugins/firehydrant/api-report.md

 import { BackstagePlugin } from '@backstage/core-plugin-api';
 import { RouteRef } from '@backstage/core-plugin-api';

+// Warning: (ae-missing-release-tag) "FirehydrantPage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const FirehydrantPage: () => JSX.Element;

+// Warning: (ae-missing-release-tag) "firehydrantPlugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const firehydrantPlugin: BackstagePlugin<
   {